 - Make the eggy sauce.
 In a bowl, whisk together the turmeric, garlic powder, onion powder, paprika, chipotle, kala namak, tahini, and nutritional yeast.
 Pour in the milk gradually and whisk until you have a nice sauce.

-- Crumble the pressed tofu with your hands into chunks, not too big or too small.
+- Crumble the pressed tofu with your hands into chunks, not too big or too small (see photos in step-by-step instructions for the size).

 - Heat a large nonstick frying pan over medium-high heat with the oil.
 Once the oil is hot, add the tofu to the pan, and fry until it’s lightly browned, 5 to 7 minutes.
 Stir occasionally but not too often to allow the exterior to get lightly browned.
 Break up any large chunks of tofu with your spatula but don’t break it up too finely.